laracastro09/Azure-Honeypot-RDP/README.md

 <h2>1.
 Set up VM</h2>
 <ul>
-<li>Created an image of Windows 10 Pro</li>
+<li>Created an image of Windows 10 Pro.</li>
-<li>Network Security Group in Azure modified to allow all inbound traffic</li>
+<li>Network Security Group in Azure modified to allow all inbound traffic.</li>
-<li>Connected remotely to VM to disable the firewall state for Domain, Private, and Public Profiles</li>
+<li>Connected remotely to VM to disable the firewall state for Domain, Private, and Public Profiles.</li>
   <blockquote><em><sub>This configuration is intended for lab use only.
 Exposing a VM with all inbound traffic and no firewall is highly insecure and should never be done in a production environment.</sub></em></blockquote>
-<li>Pinged VM from local computer to make sure it's reachable over the internet</li>
+<li>Validated external connectivity by initiating an ICMP echo request from local machine to confirm the VM was reachable over the public IP.</li>
 </ul>

 <br>